 - Add 1 chopped onion and 2 tbs garlic.
 Cook until onions are softened.

-- Mix in 1 tsp celery salt, 14 oz crushed tomatoes, and 15 oz omato sauce.
+- Mix in 1 teaspoon celery salt, 14 oz crushed tomatoes, and 15 oz omato sauce.

 - Mix in remaining ingredients.
 Cover and lock lid.